FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 # INTRODUCTION:

-In this presentation we will talk about the Timetable Generation System
+This presentation is about our project, which is the Timetable Generation System

  We will cover how we came together, chose our project, and collaborated to create a project plan,(maybe paragraph 2) using various project and team management techniques to develop an effective solution, following the criteria of the brief provided to us by our supervisor.